rollkit/docs/testnets/cosmwasm-testnet.md

 description: This page provides details about Rollkit testnets.
 ---

-# Cosmwasm Testnet
+# CosmWasm Testnet

-Our cosmwasm testnet is deployed by following the [cosmwasm tutorial](/tutorials/cosmwasm.md).
+Our CosmWasm testnet is deployed by following the [cosmwasm tutorial](/tutorials/cosmwasm.md).
 The [rollkit/wasmd](https://github.com/rollkit/wasmd/tree/v0.50.0) contains the code for the same.

 ## Details of ROSM testnet